5 Top Producing Oil Wells Around the World

 An offshore oil rig off the coast of Scottland on a bright, cloudless day

-Even though there is an increased focus on developing a greener and more sustainable economy, oil production is still a valuable commodity that creates fortunes.
+Even though there is an increased focus on developing a greener and more sustainable economy oil wells around the world still hold importance.
+Oil production is still a valuable commodity that creates fortunes.
 On the most recent figures available, the United States returned to its number one position as the top producer.

 Ultimately the future of oil and gas will change with the improvement of extraction technology and old oil wells becoming dry.
-Check out below the world’s top five crude oil extraction sites, with the exception of biofuel production and natural gas.
+Check out below the top five oil wells around the world, with the exception of biofuel production and natural gas.

 #5.
 China – 5 million barrels a day